GIVE metadata project

-Need for legal framework
+Need for legal and ethical framework

 Ready for re-use

 A final, essential step is to make the acquired metadata accessible.
-The metadata gained in the four activities will be shared and made usable through our content partners’ applications and by meemoo, and we will also store this metadata in our metadata infrastructure.
+The metadata gained in the three activities will be shared and made usable through our content partners’ applications and by meemoo, and we will also store this metadata in our metadata infrastructure.
 This will make the content more searchable for the general public.
 Furthermore, we’re getting started with data mining – an automatic analysis technique to extract information and knowledge from metadata.